reem-shaikh/70DaysOfCode/notes/aptitude/comparch/README.md

 - data bus - data fetched from the input device or memory is passed through the databus before its goes to the CPU which contains the registers
 - control bus - carrying control and timing signal

+A memory bus is made up of three parts:
 1. Address bus - wheenver we want to access any address it passes from the address bus. address bus is unidirectional.
 ```bash
 if address bus is 2 bits